custom-components/pyscript/docs/reference.rst

 component has a state variable name that collides with one of its services, you’ll need to use ``state.get(name)`` to access that state variable.

-Finally, state variables that don’t exist evaluate to ``None``, rather than throwing an exception.
-That makes it easy to test if a state variable has a valid value.
-In contrast, accessing a state attribute using ``DOMAIN.name.attr`` will throw an exception if the attribute doesn't exist (``None`` could be a valid attribute value).
+Accessing state variables don't exist will throw a ``NameError`` exception, and accessing an attribute that doesn't exist will throw a ``AttributeError`` exception.

 Calling services
 ----------------